bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

 ```

-An example can be seen in the [credit card] detector.
+Examples can be seen in the [credit card] detector or the [Spanish GOV ID]
+detector.

 ## Documentation